Tell us here.

 All students who are seeking admission to a certifiable degree program must apply and be admitted to the Education Division.
 Application to the Education Division and admission to the division are two separate events.
 The application process requires the submission of considerable documentation (see below) along with a completed application form and three personal recommendations.
 We encourage you to apply as soon as you are ready to meet all of the admission requirements detailed below.
 To ensure the completion of all major and minor program requirements prior to student teaching, students must be eligible for and complete the application process to the Education Division at least two years before registering for student teaching and one year before applying for admission to student teaching.
 Decisions on admission to the Education Division are made by formal vote of the faculty members of the division.
 Completed applications for admission are brought to one of the regularly scheduled meetings of the division and are reviewed before an admission vote is taken.
 The decision of the division is communicated, in writing, to the student immediately after the meeting at which the vote is taken and the decision is made.

-Successful application to the Lakeland College Education Division is contingent upon the following requirements:
+Successful application to the Lakeland University Education Division is contingent upon the following requirements: